davidyu62/redis-davidyu/NoSQL&Redis.md

    3) (integer) 250
    4) (integer) 250
 127.0.0.1:5001> latency doctor

-Dave, I have observed latency spikes in this Redis instance.
+"Dave, I have observed latency spikes in this Redis instance.
 You don't mind talking about it, do you Dave?

 1. command: 1 latency spikes (average 250ms, mean deviation 0ms, period 21.00 sec).
 Worst all time event 250ms.